 About verse 1:25 of the Srimad Bhagavad Gita

-There are also people who have either accidentally or deliberately ingested something poisonous and want to be saved from certain death.
-How are such cases treated?
-The use of an emetic agent, usually in the form of a liquid, that causes a person to throw up, resulting in the removal of poison from a person’s body, is an age old method that is used in a lot of severe cases of poisoning.
+What about people who have consumed some toxic substance?
+The common treatment for people who have either accidentally or deliberately ingested something poisonous and want to be saved from certain death is inducing vomiting in them.
+An emetic agent, usually in the form of a liquid, is administered to the patient and this causes them to throw up resulting in the removal of the poison from their body.

 What happens when a person’s mind is ‘poisoned’ due to the influence of detrimental thoughts?
 How does one clear the mind and calm it?